amadeus4dev/developer-guides/docs/sdks/java-sdk.md

-Now that you've tried out this example and know how to use the objects, you can review the [Javadocs](https://amadeus4dev.github.io/amadeus-java/) in this SDK and learn new ways to use it.
+Now that you've tried out this example and know how to use the objects, you can review the [Javadocs](https://amadeus4dev.github.io/amadeus-java/) in this SDK and discover new ways to use it.